morse-simulator/morse/doc/morse/user/installation/mw/ros.rst

    installed in ``/opt/ros/electric`` and your overlay should be created in ``~/ros-py3``)

+   **Note:** rosinstall will create a new setup.bash in the folder *~/ros-py3/*.
+   It has to be sourced (instead of the original setup.bash) before using MORSE with ROS.

    You can also use MORSE with ROS Diamondback:

    ``rosinstall ~/ros-py3 /opt/ros/diamondback